Conn Smythe: Majority owner of the Maple Leafs

 By this time Smythe had turned team operations over to a seven-person committee, headed by his son Stafford.
-Newspaper owner John Bassett was another member of the committee, as was Percy Gardiner's son, George.
+Newspaper owner John W. H. Bassett was another member of the committee, as was Percy Gardiner's son, George.
 The committee became known as the "Silver Seven" because the seven had been "born with a silver spoon in their mouths."
 Initially, all members were in their 30s or early 40s, but that changed before the end of the year when 54-year-old Harold Ballard, president of the Toronto Marlboros, was appointed to the committee to fill a vacancy.
 The committee hired Punch Imlach as general manager; Imlach would later take over the coaching job as well.

 Smythe was an NHL owner during the era before the advent of a players' union.
 Between the 1942–43 and 1966-67 seasons, the NHL consisted of only six teams (the Original Six), and players who failed to comply with team orders could easily be demoted to the minor leagues and replaced.
 Players who did not follow Smythe's rules were traded or sent to the minors.
 Two players, Danny Lewicki and John McCormack, were both demoted to the minors for getting married without Smythe's permission.

 While the pay for an NHL player was relatively good, it still left many players looking for other jobs during the off-season, while the owners were all wealthy men.
 These conditions led to two efforts to organize a union, which Smythe was vehemently against.
 From 1957 onwards, Smythe, along with other owners, including James D. Norris of the Chicago Black Hawks and his half-brother Bruce Norris of the Detroit Red Wings, were accused of union busting activities related to Ted Lindsay's attempt to form an NHL Players Association.
 Smythe's role in those affairs are dramatized in the movie Net Worth.
 Jimmy Thomson, who was acting captain of the Maple Leafs when the players started to organize, was singled out by Smythe.
 Smythe detailed all the monies Thomson had been paid by the organization going back to junior, while arranging for Thomson to be left off the team.
 He also allegedly called Thomson a traitor and publicly blamed him for the team's poor season.
 Thomson finally announced to the press that he would never play again for the Maple Leafs, and he and Tod Sloan were traded away to Chicago.
 The NHL owners eventually agreed to make some concessions to the players, such as contributing to the players' pensions.
 The owners were able to temporarily head off the formation of the union, although it would eventually be organized some ten years later.